Responding to the crisis in Afghanistan

 This has taken a huge toll on Afghans and Afghan-Irish families living in Ireland who are incredibly worried about the safety of their families left behind.
 We’re getting lots of phone calls from people who want to bring their families to safety in Ireland.

-Here are three of the most common questions we’ve been answering:
+Here are some of the most common questions we’ve been answering:

 A: No, these are visas that have already been issued to aid workers, NGO workers and Afghans working with the EU.
 Everyone who has been allocated a visa under this list has already been informed.
 There is no way to apply for one of these visas.